18F/uswds-data/pages/visualizations/bar_chart.md

 ## The basics
-- Maintain space between bars so they’re easy to distinguish.
+- Maintain space between bars so they’re easy to tell apart.
-- Sort bars based on the data values being represented.
 - Use a single color to represent all data representing the same measurement.
 - Start numeric axis at zero where possible.
 - Include a title, source, and labels written in plain language.
 - Maintain consistency and dimensions in look and feel when representing multiple, similar bar charts on a page.
 - Avoid visual elements like bar outlines, extra grid lines, borders and graphics.

-Examples
+## Examples

-To highlight the lowest values, the shortest bar should be at the top of the chart.

-A bar chart with data representing the same measurement for two different years.
+A bar charts can also use  data representing the same measurement for two different years.

-A bar chart showing a negative value.
+Bar charts can show negative values.

+The order in which you put your items tells people how to interpret them.
+Put the shortest bar first to highlight the lowest values.
+To highlight the highest values, put the longest bar first.

 ## Things to avoid